nhsx/AnalyticsUnit/content/digest/kevin-digest-002.md

 Code/Test coverage indicates how much of the production codebase is executed by at least one test.This test coverage metric is the most popular.
 The branch coverage focusses on how many branches of the codebase's control logic (IF, FOR, SWITCH etc) are covered.
-Increasing the number of lines of code in a test will not increase the coverage, if a code branch is continously ignored.
+Increasing the number of lines of code in a test will not increase the coverage, if a code branch is continuously ignored.

 ## Technology of the week